dwt/fluent/Readme.md

 This library tries to do a little of what libraries like `underscore` or `lodash` or `jQuery` do for Javascript.
 Just provide the missing glue to make the standard library nicer and easier to use.
 Have fun!

-I envision this library to be especially useful in short python scripts and shell one liners or shell filters, where python was previously just that little bit too hard to use and prevented you from doing so.
+I envision this library to be especially useful in short Python scripts and shell one liners or shell filters, where Python was previously just that little bit too hard to use and prevented you from doing so.

 I also really like its use in notebooks to smoothly explore some library, code or concept.